This assessment requires you to make a video and support this with a PowerPoint presentation.

 You can limit your search to retrieve only peer-reviewed articles by ticking the scholarly/peer reviewed option.
 You can also limit your search by date range.

-This 53 minute video of a Library workshop will show you how to make a video using PowerPoint 2010.
+This Library video (24 min 5 sec) shows you how to make a video using PowerPoint.

-If you would like to just watch a particular segment, the time sequences are:
+If you would like to just watch a particular segment, the time stamps are:

 If you need a space where you won't be interrupted you may like to book a study room.
-You can book a study room in the Jeffrey Smart Building here.
+You can book a study room in the Jeffrey Smart Building.

-There is a green screen available in BH2-12.
-You are not able to book this tute room but can use the green screen when the room is not in use.
+There is a green screen available in Barbara Hanrahan (BH)2-12.
+You are not able to book this room but can use the green screen when the room is not in use.

 There are recording facilities in JS6-03.
 This room is only bookable for law students and law students have priority access however you are welcome to use it if it is not in use.

-Watch the above video about how to effectively work in a team.
-Have a look at the below resources developed by the Student Engagement Unit for more information.
+Watch the video (5 min 7 sec) below about how to effectively work in a team.

-The below video has information on how to find images you can use in your video and presentation
+The video (1 min 45 sec) below has information on how to find images you can use in your video and presentation.